p3t3r50n-cz/YenKeyControl/README.md

 This documentation was created through clean-room reverse engineering for interoperability purposes.
 All trademarks remain property of their respective owners.
 This project aims to enhance user experience, not circumvent legitimate copyright protections.

 *Join us in celebrating the spirit of open hardware and software freedom!
-Feel free to modify or for :-)*
+Feel free to modify or fork :-)*

 *Continue reading to explore the complete lighting effects protocol...*